alejandraa/home/README.md

 Usage
 -----

-There are a number of commands built-in to the DOTS framework:
+There are a number of commands built in to the DOTS binary.
+They can be used anywhere the binary is available, so make sure you install DOTS to your global RVM gemset.

 ### persist DOT_FILE

 You can persist any dot file with DOTS.
 Simply run this command on the file...it will copy the file to your `$DOTS` folder and symlink that new file in its original place, preserving your settings in a git repository but making it accessible for the application needing to use it.

 ### forget DOT_FILE

 The opposite of `persist`.
 Deletes the symlink and restores your file.
 For when you just need to fuggeddaboutit...

-### osx_for_hackers
+### osx-bootstrap

-For Mac OS X users, this runs a bunch of settings that I found very helpful for browsing and using my Mac.
-It's totally optional, but this alias simply runs the `tools/osx.zsh` script.
+This alias simply `source`s the `~/.dots/config/osx.zsh` file, and provides a number of OS X 10.8 enhancements I've found useful.
+Check through the file, read its comments, and make sure you're not doing anything to the computer you don't want to, then run this command for some useful OS X defaults.
+This script is based off [OSX for Hackers][o4h], which I found useful but somewhat overwhelming in what it did, so I slimmed it down to fit my needs.

 ### set_title TO_STRING